some-natalie/some-natalie/_tabs/drinks.md

 icon: fas fa-fw fa-mug-hot
 ---

-This is not a coffee or tea or cocktail blog either, but all the beverage things and components can live here instead.
-Syrups, bitters, alcoholic drinks are all mixed in here.
+This is not a coffee or tea or cocktail blog.
+Syrups, bitters, alcoholic drinks are all mixed in here too.

 ## Drink list